Kristin Hayter: Formation and self-released albums

+Caligula, pandemic releases and Sightless Pit

 After All Bitches Die, Lingua Ignota began working on a full-length album of cover songs that were reinterpreted in her unique music style, often with re-written lyrics.
 Songs from this session included Eminem's "Kim" and Foreigner's "I Want to Know What Love Is".
 A split EP with The Rita was released in 2019 that featured covers of Dolly Parton's "Jolene" and Scott Walker's "The Girls from the Streets".
 With the covers album still unannounced, Lingua Ignota released its third studio album, Caligula, through Profound Lore on July 19, 2019.
 The album is about one of her abusive relationships, specifically about "speaking out about abuse and feeling invalidated, and people who I thought were my friends no longer being my friends, and the crushing experience of how that feels."

 A few years prior to its announcement, Hayter formed the supergroup side project Sightless Pit with Dylan Walker (Full of Hell) and Lee Buford (the Body).
 The noise project released its debut album, Grave of a Dog, on February 21, 2020 through Thrill Jockey.

 Throughout the COVID-19 pandemic, particularly during the lockdowns and typically occurring on a Bandcamp Friday event, Hayter released several singles, EPs and demos.
 In March 2020, she released the harsh noise single "Above Us Only Sky".
 The song was a response to the viral "Imagine" video starring Gal Gadot and other celebrities that was intended to boost morale in the early stages of the pandemic but was critically panned.
 That same month, through the Adult Swim Singles Program she released the single "O Ruthless Great Divine Director," which she described as a song that "both addresses and embodies the hypocrite and the false prophet."
 Hayter then released three cover song singles: "Jolene" by Dolly Parton in May 2020, "Wicked Game" by Chris Isaak in August 2020 and "Kim" by Eminem in October 2020.
 In December 2020, Hayter released the home-recorded demos for the album Caligula.
 In February 2021 she released the EP Agnus Dei, which featured covers of songs by the Seattle punk band Iron Lung and the classical composers George Frideric Handel and Johann Sebastian Bach.